ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 {CODE stale3@Indexes\StaleIndexes.cs /}

 This will make sure that you get the latest results up to that point in time.
-All pending tasks for changes occurred after this cut-off point will not be considered.
-And like before, a time-out can be set on that as well.
+All pending tasks for changes that occurred after this cut-off point will not be considered.
+And just as before, a time-out can be set as well.

-`WaitForNonStaleResultsAsOfNow` is also available, which is equivalent of calling `WaitForNonStaleResultsAsOf(DateTime.Now)`.
+`WaitForNonStaleResultsAsOfNow` is also available; it is equivalent of calling `WaitForNonStaleResultsAsOf(DateTime.Now)`.

-Another option is to use `WaitForNonStaleResultsAsOfLastWrite`, which does exactly what it says it do.
-It tracks the last write by the application, and uses that as the cutoff point.
-This is usually recommended if you are working on machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, it uses the etag values for the writes.
+Another option is to use `WaitForNonStaleResultsAsOfLastWrite`, which does exactly what it says, namely, it tracks the last write by the application, and uses that as the cutoff point.
+This is usually recommended if you are working on the machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, but etag values for the writes.

 {INFO:Convention}
-You can also setup the document store to always wait for the last write, like so:
+You can also setup the document store to always wait for the last write, like this:

 {CODE stale4@Indexes\StaleIndexes.cs /}